Analytic density of states of two-dimensional Chern insulator: Introduction

 \section{Introduction}

 A topological insulator (TI) is a common name for the novel class of systems with non-trivial topological properties \cite{Kane,Zhang}.
 Historically, the first example of TI was a two-dimensional electron gas in a strong magnetic field where the integer quantum Hall effect was observed \cite{Laughlin}.
-After predicting and later discovering of other examples of TIs \cite{nature-mat} the subject becomes in a main stream of condensed matter physics \cite{cond-mat}, of cold atoms in optical lattices \cite{cold}, of photonics \cite{photonics}, and even of electric engineering \cite{PT}.
+After predicting and later discovering of other examples of TIs \cite{nature-mat} the subject becomes a main stream of condensed matter physics \cite{cond-mat}, of cold atoms in optical lattices \cite{cold}, of photonics \cite{photonics}, and even of electric engineering \cite{PT}.

-One of a possible path to investigate TIs is to study tight binding models defined on particular lattices.
-Among various interesting examples are either the Su-Schrieffer-Heeger model \cite {SSH} and the Rice-Mele model \cite{Rice} in one-dimension or the Haldane model \cite{Haldane} and the Qi-Wu-Zhang (QWZ) model in two dimensions \cite{QWZ}.
+One of a possible path to investigate TIs is to study tight-binding models defined on particular lattices.
+Among various interesting examples are either the Su-Schrieffer-Heeger model \cite{SSH} and the Rice-Mele model \cite{Rice} in one-dimension or the Haldane model \cite{Haldane} and the Qi-Wu-Zhang (QWZ) model in two dimensions \cite{QWZ}.
 The latter one is defined on a square lattice and the corresponding two dimensional Brillouin zone whereas the former one is formulated on a hexagonal lattice.

-In particular, the QWZ model is a well-known system in studying physics of fermions such as bulk and edge properties, different topological states, thermodynamics, transport, and many others \cite{Short}.
+In particular, the QWZ model is a well-knowntwo-band system in studying physics of fermions such as bulk and edge properties, different topological states, thermodynamics, transport, and many others \cite{Short}.
 This model is also used as a non-interacting part of the many-body Hamiltonian where the two-particle interaction is included.
 Its further generalization to arbitrary dimensions and even to the limit of infinite dimension proved that topological insulators are possible in interacting systems as well \cite{Potthoff}.

 In spite of such a broad interest in the QWZ model its density of states (DOS) is not yet determined analytically.
-Although the DOS by itself is not sufficient to provide topological classification of a system, it is a basic and very important quantity necessary to investigate thermodynamics, thermodynamic phases, response of the system on different probes, and many other quantities.
-To fill in this gap, in this article we derive analytical formulae of the DOS in terms of elliptic integrals.
-We discuss details of the derivation and basic properties of the DOS when the relevant model parameter is varied.
+Although the DOS by itself is not sufficient to provide topological classification of a system, it is a basic and very important quantity necessary to investigate thermodynamics, thermodynamic phases, response of the system on different probes, and many other quantities.However, its derivative, cf. Streda formula \cite{Streda}, can serve as a topological indicator.